The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

 T-cell dependent antigen: These are the protein antigens, which can activate b-cells only by the help of t-cells.
 It can produce all immunoglobulins; IgG, IgM, IgA, IgD and IgE.
 Its structure is quite complex, and this kind of antigenicity found in most of the pathogenic microorganisms like a virus.

-T-cell independent antigen: Other than protein molecule, this contains a polysaccharide that can directly activate the b-cells without the help of t-cells.
-It can produce only IgM antibody.
-Its structure is simple.
+T-cell independent antigen: Other than protein molecule, it contains a polysaccharide that can directly activate the b-cells without t-cell association.
+It can only produce IgM antibody.
+The antigens belong to this group, have simple morphology.

 Definition of Antibody

-Antibodies are the large, organic, Y-shaped molecules that form in reaction to the particular antigens.
+Antibodies are the large, organic and Y-shaped molecules, which form in reaction to the particular antigens.
 Its primary function is to recognize the invaders and to destroy or neutralize them.
-This is the key element of an adaptive immunity.
+This is the key element of adaptive immunity.

 - Humoral immunity